GarciaInes/Scrum-Mastering/Retro/Questions.md

+Questions in retrospective can make a big difference.
+What you want is to guide the discussion to a place the team haven't been before so that they can access new information.
+Where you add 'color' but not substance, meaning avoid infusing your opinion, thought process and solution ideas to them.

+Before the retro, block sometime to think about:
+* What would the team be talking about?
+* What questions should you even be asking?

+* What is the context for it?
+* What context is relevant?
+* what is the surrounding environment?
 * What is the data telling us?
 Are there any obvious themes?
 How about patterns?
 Why is it significant?
 * Why is this experience significant?
+* What are the implications?
+* Why does it matter?
+* What explains whats happening? why?
+* What factors underlines it?
+* What causes it/helps make it happen?

 ### To help bring people in the conversation, try:
 * What is your take?